Any person who wants to succeed in their career must study their craft.

 Invest in you.
 You’re worth it.

-Of all the sayings I despise the most, it's this one: "If it ain't broke, don't fix it".
-This one's for losers.
-I have heard people use th...
+Of all sayings, I despise this the most: "If it ain't broke, don't fix it".
+I have heard people use this phrase as justification for n...

 What most real estate agents refer to as 'Marketing' is really nothing more than 'Advertising'.
 Advertising is just one small component of the large...